renovatebot/helm-charts/charts/renovate/README.md

 **NOTE**: setting `renovate.configEnableHelmTpl` to true means that you have to escape your config entries containing `{{` (i.e. `"key": "{{depName}}"`) in the value by wrapping it like: `"key": "{{ "{{depName}}" }}"`.

+## Docker in Docker configuration

+When `dind.enabled` is set to `true`, a Docker in Docker container will run as a sidecar to supply a Docker daemon to the RenovateBot container.
+This allows the configuration `binarySource` to be set to `docker`, which is the default configuration in the slim Docker images.

+The slim suffix will be added to the tag if not present.
+To disable this behaviour, set `dind.slim.enabled` to `false`.

+## Redis

+Please checkout [bitnami redis](https://artifacthub.io/packages/helm/bitnami/redis) chart for additional redis configuration.